wagnners/todo-app-in-react-js/README.md

-# React Todo App with Firebase🔥
+# React TODO App with Firebase🔥
 This is a sample react todo app using Firebase (Firebase Cloud Firestore) to CRUD.

 ## Instructions